The Best Cold Lasers For Cold Laser Therapy

 - Joint pain and Knee injuries

-There are 2 basic styles for treatment using cold lasers, pinpoint treatments (laserpuncture) and broad coverage of a damaged area.
-Each treatment style has a different goal that requires different equipment.
+There are 2 basic styles for treatment using cold lasers, pinpoint treatments (laserpuncture) and broad therapy.
+Each treatment style has a different goal and different equipment requirements.

-In a Laser Puncture treatment, the cold laser is used similar to acupuncture or acupressure to trigger a reaction from the body by stimulating an acupoint.
+In a laser trigger point therapy, the cold laser is used similar to acupuncture or acupressure to trigger a reaction from the body by stimulating an acupoint.
 In this case, a probe set or focused low level laser is used to concentrate all the energy from the cold laser into a very small area.
 Cold lasers are often compared to "acupuncture with a laser beams".
-In LLL laserpuncture treatments, the laser beam is use to trigger the body's acupoints without the fear or pain of needles.
+In LLL laser puncture treatments, the laser beam is use to trigger the body's acupoints without the fear or pain of needles.
 The energy from the laser may penetrate as deep as 5 inches into the body based on the setup of the laser.

 Broad Treatment Therapy

 In many cases, a practitioner may not be targeting a trigger point, they will choose to use a cold laser to energize a larger area of the body.
-In this case, a cold laser with a broad focus (larger than the size of a dime) and the correct wavelength are used to penetrate the deep tissue with photons to accelerate natural healing in a large area.
-These large emitter can cover areas up to 4.6 inches.
-The larger treatment area increase the chances of stimulating the "hotspots" that need healing the most.
-Larger Emitters also reduce the treatment time.
+In this case, a cold laser with a broad focus (larger than the size of a dime) and the correct wavelength are used to penetrate the deep tissue with photons to accelerate natural healing in a large area or to provide localized pain control.
+These large emitters can cover areas up to 4.6 inches.
+The larger treatment area increase the chances of stimulating the "hot spots" that needs healing the most.
+Larger emitters also can reduce the treatment time.